-CenturyLink Center Omaha is the first venue outside of professional leagues to have 4 millimeter center hung video displays making them one of the most technologically-advanced arenas in the country providing unparalleled resolution and an even better fan experience.
-ACOUSTIC DIMENSIONS worked with the client team to prioritize needs and design comprehensive options for the renovation including new digital video board system, ribbon boards, video replay system, control room, parking lot marquee and displays.
+CenturyLink Center Omaha is the first venue outside of professional leagues to have four 4-millimeter center hung video displays making them one of the most technologically-advanced arenas in the country.
+The center scoreboard display was created specifically to dramatically improve image quality providing unparalleled resolution and an even better fan experience.
+Acoustic Dimensions worked with the client team to prioritize needs and design comprehensive options for the renovation including new digital video board system, ribbon boards, video replay system, control room, parking lot marquee and displays.
 Once a design was selected AD developed the necessary technical documents for concept to completion.

 Circuit of the Americas is a 300 acre campus in Austin, Texas with a 3.427-mile (5.515 km) motor racing circuit that hosts the Formula 1 United States Grand Prix(tm).
 It is the first purpose-built Grand Prix facility in the U.S and has a state-of-the-art 3.4-mile circuit track with capacity for 120,000 fans and an elevation change of 133 feet for any and all classes of racing.
 ACOUSTIC DIMENSIONS provided design and coordination for the performance and communications technology for the track, grandstand, design of the audios systems, leaderboards and displays, public spaces for private events, seminars and conventions, the live entertainment space, retail center and the new 40,000 sq. ft.
 Conference/Media Center.
 Circuit of the Americas is currently the only track with all technology on a true converged network.